nrfconnect/ncs-zigbee/docs/quick-start.rst

 Reopening the network
    If you find that you are having issues with your devices joining the Zigbee network, it may be because the network needs to be reopened manually.
-   By default, the network remains open for 180 seconds at startup and after **Button 0** is pressed.
+   By default, the network remains open for 180 seconds at startup and after **BUTTON 0** is pressed.
    After 180 seconds have passed, the network will close and needs to be re-opened.

    When the network is open, **LED1** on the development kit programmed with the network coordinator sample will be on.
    If **LED1** is not on, then the network is closed and needs to be reopened again.

-   To reopen the network, press **Button 0** on the development kit that has been programmed as the network coordinator.
+   To reopen the network, press **BUTTON 0** on the development kit that has been programmed as the network coordinator.

    For more information, see the :ref:`User interface <zigbee_network_coordinator_user_interface>` section for the :ref:`Zigbee Network coordinator <zigbee_network_coordinator_sample>` sample.